Janhvi Kapoor: Career setbacks (2023–present)

-Also in 2024, Kapoor expanded to Telugu cinema by playing a brief role opposite N. T. Rama Rao Jr in the action film Devara: Part 1 from Koratala Siva.
+Also in 2024, Kapoor expanded to Telugu cinema by playing a brief role opposite N. T. Rama Rao Jr in the action film Devara: Part 1 from filmmaker Koratala Siva.
 Rediff.com's Sukanya Verma dismissed her role in a rare androcentric project, writing that she "shows up only post interval to pout and preen around NTR's machismo".
 With a gross of over ₹5 billion, Devara: Part 1 emerged as Kapoor's first commercial success since Dhadak, as well as the highest-grossing of her career.
 The following year, Kapoor had three releases, starting with Neeraj Ghaywan's Homebound, which premiered at the 78th Cannes Film Festival in the Un Certain Regard section.
-It earned unanimous critical acclaim, but Variety's Siddhant Adlakha considered Kapoor the film’s "only major flaw", arguing that her performance particularly suffered in comparison to her co-star Khatter's, as she had yet to master "how to shed the enunciations and gestures that suggest someone was raised in a major city".
+It earned unanimous critical acclaim, with Anupama Chopra of The Hollywood Reporter commending Kapoor for "demonstrating authenticity and the ability to deliver complex emotion" in a brief role.
 It had a theatrical release a few months later, where it had poor box-office returns.

-Kapoor next appeared opposite Sidharth Malhotra in Param Sundari, a romantic comedy in which a North Indian man (Malhotra) creates a fake matchmaking app that pairs him with a South Indian woman (Kapoor).
-The film faced substantial online criticism for perpetuating regressive stereotypes about South Indian culture, especially in its depiction of Kapoor's character, Sundari.
-In a scathing review for The Hollywood Reporter, Rahul Desai criticised the film's writing and dismissed Kapoor’s performance as derivative.
+Kapoor next starred opposite Sidharth Malhotra in Param Sundari, a romantic comedy in which a North Indian man (Malhotra) creates a fake matchmaking app that pairs him with a South Indian woman (Kapoor).
+The film faced substantial online backlash for perpetuating regressive stereotypes about South Indian culture, especially in its depiction of Kapoor's character, Sundari.
+In a scathing review for The Hollywood Reporter India, Rahul Desai criticised the film's writing and dismissed Kapoor's performance as derivative.
 Additionally, critics lamented the lack of chemistry between the lead pair.
 Kapoor ended the year with Khaitan's Sunny Sanskari Ki Tulsi Kumari, in which Scroll.in's Nandini Ramnath opined that she had been overshadowed by her co-star Dhawan.
-All of Kapoor's 2025 releases failed at the box-office.
-She will next star with Ram Charan in the action film Peddi.
+All of Kapoor's 2025 releases underperformed commercially.

+In 2026, she featured in Buchi Babu Sana's Telugu action film Peddi starring Ram Charan.
+Several commentators criticised the film for its overly sexualised characterisation of Kapoor.
+In a scathing review of the film for Rediff.com, Sreeju Sudhakaran wrote that "The camera's obsession with objectifying [Kapoor]'s body, aided by revealing costumes, becomes increasingly uncomfortable to watch".
+It was a modest box-office success.
+Kapoor will continue her collaborations with Dharma Productions alongside Tiger Shroff and Lakshya in the romance Lag Jaa Gale.
+She will also appear in filmmaker Atlee's Telugu-Tamil action film Raaka with Allu Arjun and Deepika Padukone.